 Along with the above-mentioned shortcomings in health insurance benefits for patients with organ transplant indications, the representative of Hanoi Social Insurance also said that the benefits of organ donors also need to be adjusted.

-In addition, organ donors currently enjoy 80% of health insurance coverage, but still have to pay 20%.
+In addition, organ donors currently enjoy 80% of health insurance benefits, but still have to pay 20%.
 It is recommended that the Ministry of Health issue regulations to increase the benefit level to 95 or 100%.

 "The social insurance also supports this, because we encourage people to donate organs, so we also need to take better care of them," said a representative of the Hanoi Social Insurance.

-As a participant in the first organ transplants in Vietnam, Dr. Duong Duc Hung, Director of Viet Duc Friendship Hospital, who has just received the decision to become Vice President of the Vietnam Organ Transplant Association, said that up to now, Viet Duc Hospital has performed 2,060 kidney transplants, 137 liver transplants, 90 heart transplants, 6 lung transplants; and performed thousands of tissue transplants (skull bones, blood vessels, tendons, cartilage, pericardium, nerve tissue, trachea...) from tissue sources received and preserved by the hospital.
+As a participant in the first organ transplants in Vietnam, Dr. Duong Duc Hung, Director of Viet Duc Friendship Hospital, who has just received the decision to become Vice President of the Vietnam Organ Transplant Association, said that up to now, Viet Duc Hospital has performed 2,060 kidney transplants, 137 liver transplants, 90 heart transplants, 6 lung transplants; and performed thousands of tissue transplants (skull, blood vessels, tendons, cartilage, pericardium, nerve tissue, trachea...) from tissue sources received and preserved by the hospital.

 Source: https://thanhnien.vn/chua-co-gia-cho-ky-thuat-ghep-tang-benh-nhan-bao-hiem-chiu-thiet-185241206151037257.htm